 There is one alternative to owning a central message technology: pick one vendor to do it for you.
 Keep the principle of bridging and even ask vendors to deliver it for you; it will save time, possibly money, but will potentially lock-in your future to a single company and return you to risk.

 As the cloud becomes more specialist over time and delivers unique hardware or represents specific jurisdictions, providers may diversify and grow in number.
-For example, specialist deep learning hardware or unusual locations for specialist markets (for example Switzerland).
+For example, specialist deep learning hardware or unusual locations for specialist markets (for instance, privacy-centric Switzerland).
 By using a hub model connected with asynchronous messaging, it becomes easy to extend to other vendors and to replace or decommission them over time.

 Each app or service needs to report back its status and progress.
 The obvious method is to reuse of the messaging system to relay this information back to a central point.

 Typically, the sources of data are the many log files and individual messages generated by core and dependent services that make up your applications.
 Fortunately, forwarding time critical non-transactional data is friendly to pub-sub message architectures.
-The instrumentation data can be connected to any event collection system that you have and sent to a central log processing system, such as ELK or Splunk.
+The instrumentation data can be connected to any event collection system that you have and sent to a central log processing system, such as Humio, ELK or Splunk.